space-ros/docker/moveit2/README.md

 # MoveIt2 Docker Image

 The MoveIt2 Docker image uses the Space ROS docker image (*openrobotics/spaceros:latest*) as its base image.
-The MoveIt2 Dockerfile installs all of the prerequisite system dependencies to build MoveIt2 and then pulls and builds the latest MoveIt2 source code.
+The MoveIt2 Dockerfile installs all of the prerequisite system dependencies to build MoveIt2 (and Moveit2 tutorials) and then pulls and builds the latest MoveIt2 and Moveit2 tutorials source code.

 ## Building the MoveIt2 Image